 In France, chocolate is an art form, a national obsession, and there are artisan chocolate shops throughout Paris.
 Look for praline (roasted almonds and hazelnuts) ganache (chocolate with cream, butter or milk), nougatine (a mixture of milk, sugar and butter), and pate d'amandes (ground almonds with sugar).

 France produces over 150,000 metric tonnes of fresh oysters each year.
 (That's 287 million pounds, over four pounds for every man, woman, and child.)
-And les français eat 90% of the production by themselves.
+Les Français eat 90% of the production by themselves, although we try to do our part when we're there during oyster season.
 Along with foie gras and caviar, oysters define the essence of the good life in Paris.
 Order platters of fresh oysters, cracked open and served on a bed of ice with seaweed garnish, and with it, a crisp Sancerre white wine.

 Many Paris restaurants, bistros, and brasseries will have an outdoor seafood display manned by an oyster shucker.
 Step inside to order une douzaine ou deux (a dozen or two).

 Paris is home to several gourmet grocery stores that warrant a special visit.
-La Grande Epicerie de Paris is found on the Left Bank and features a mouth-watering array of specialty chocolates, fleur de sel, olive oils, mustards, cheese, baked goods, fresh produce, fresh seafood, and a half dozen cafes and restaurants.
+La Grande Epicerie de Paris is found next to Le Bon Marché on the Left Bank and features a mouth-watering array of specialty chocolates, fleur de sel, olive oils, mustards, cheese, baked goods, fresh produce, fresh seafood, and a half dozen cafes and restaurants.
 This is the place to stock up on gifts for friends or to complete your culinary cupboard.